-For several generations, orthodontists in Pensacola and elsewhere primarily used metallic braces to correct various classes of malocclusion.
+For several generations, orthodontists in Fort Walton Beach and elsewhere primarily used metallic braces to correct various classes of malocclusion.
 Improper bites and crowding have been traditionally fixed by heavy-duty braces that are conspicuous.
 Brackets, arch wires and ligatures are perhaps the most important components of classic braces that are cemented directly on the enamel of teeth.
 Although they’re effective at moving teeth, traditional braces have some disadvantages that certain people don’t want to deal with.
 Originally designed as a cosmetic alternative to conventional braces, Invisalign® is a patented brand of clear orthodontic aligners.

 The texture of these appliances is nearly invisible to the naked eye from a typical distance in most social settings.
 A special plastic accounts for the transparent composition, which is also impressively durable for such a lightweight design.
 Perhaps the biggest advantage of Invisalign® is the removable design that gives patients extra convenience and freedom.